citelao/sensible/_coffee_shop/6-traditional.md

 ---
 layout: page
-title: Traditional threats
+title: Hacking, malware, & phishing
 description: TODO If you're going to get hacked, how will it happen?
 date: 2018-11-24T12:00:00
-permalink: /traditional_threats/
+permalink: /hacking_malware_phishing/
 real_previous:
     url: /how_hacked/
     title: How can I be hacked?